LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 The second condition requires a closed polygon, therefore it is necessary to add a point behind the target and then connect it to the existing points at the ends of the target.
-To create a point, click :menuselection:`Edit --> Create --> Point` and create a point with the
+To create a point, click :menuselection:`&Edit --> &Create --> &Point` and create a point with the
 coordinates: ``(400, -500)``.

 .. image:: divgeo_8.png